docker/docs/docs/reference/server-config.md

 </table>

 ## Hot logging level reload
-We don't support to completely reload the whole configuration yet at present.
+We don't support completely reloading notary configuration files yet at present.
 What we support for now is:
 - increase logging level by signaling `SIGUSR1`
 - decrease logging level by signaling `SIGUSR2`